 Various leaf spot diseases can also infect anemones.
 Fungal spores cause these in humid, wet conditions and will infect anemones that don’t receive sufficient airflow.
 If anemone leaves develop black or brown spots or unsightly lesions on the stems, you’re probably dealing with leaf spot.

 Remove any foliage that shows leaf spot symptoms and treat surrounding leaves with horticultural oils such as neem oil.
 Water your anemones at the base of the stems to prevent water from soaking the flowers or foliage.

 8. Phytophthora Rot

 One of the more debilitating diseases that anemones can suffer from is Phytophthora root rot.
-This infection is caused by spores of the Phytophthora fungus, which cause anemone leaves to start drooping, wilting, and turning yellow.
+This infection is caused by spores of the Phytophthora fungus, which cause anemone leaves to droop, wilting, and turn yellow.

-Check the roots if you suspect that Phytophthora root rot is affecting your anemones.
+Check the roots if you suspect that Phytophthora root rot affects your anemones.
 Infected plants will have black or brown roots that are mushy and smelly.
 Cut the infected roots away and safely dispose of the soil, as Phytophthora fungus can survive for years.

 Avoid overwatering your anemones, which causes saturated soil conditions that Phytophthora fungi love.
-If necessary, improve the soil’s drainage by mixing in some horticultural sand or grit.
+Improve the soil’s drainage by mixing in some horticultural sand or grit if necessary.

 9. Powdery Mildew